-For the safety of evaluators, JICA institutionalized the exclusion of projects External ex-post evaluations in countries/areas with high security risks were located in countries/areas where JICA's travel ban has been imposed for five years conventionally conducted through desktop analysis (remote-controlled evaluation and there are difficulties in collecting information and data from the list of ex-post using local resources to collect information) to ensure the safety of evaluators.
-In evaluation (Projects in Syria and Yemen are excluded as of June 2017).
-JICA will response to the recent deterioration in the global security situation, this type of consider conducting a country- or sector-wide evaluation in the future when public evaluation was applied to an increasing number of countries/areas in FY2017. security is improved enough to perform assessment.
+For the safety of evaluators, JICA institutionalized the exclusion of projects located in countries/areas where JICA's travel ban has been imposed for five years and there are difficulties in collecting information and data from the list of ex-post evaluation (Projects in Syria and Yemen are excluded as of June 2017).
+JICA will consider conducting a country- or sector-wide evaluation in the future when public security is improved enough to perform assessment.